What is insomnia?

 Who can be affected by insomnia?

-Insomnia affects more older people and women during pregnancy or menopause than young women and men.
+Insomnia affects more older people and women during climacteric or menopause than young women and men.

 People must sleep properly to feel well.
 Prolonged sleep difficulty produces a state of irritability and can cause depression.